Sometimes I Can Resist: Ecosystem Notebooks at B&N

 The Ecosystem website also mentions a few more unique features.
 If you register, you can read all sorts of info about the carbon footprint of your notebook.
 You can also enter the unique number of your notebook so they can help you try to recover it if it’s ever lost.
 And there are detailed instructions about how to separate all the various components of your notebook to recycle them, if you should decide that you don’t want to keep them.
 If these features are of use to you, by all means buy one of these notebooks!
 But I’m afraid I had to pass.

-11 Responses to “Sometimes I Can Resist: Ecosystem Notebooks at B&N”
+14 thoughts on “Sometimes I Can Resist: Ecosystem Notebooks at B&N”

 1. I agree that the marketing fluff is atrocious, but I ignore it just as I ignore the mythologizing on Moleskines (I’m kind of amazed that their claims are taken seriously by anyone, but I still see people who buy them because they want to be the next Hemingway or Chatwain).
 One thing I appreciate about these is that they are made completely in the USA, with 100% recycled materials.
 You can even see the names of the people who made them on the web site.
 I buy lots of notebooks and journals made in lots of different countries, but it’s always nice to be able to support local industry, especially in these times.
 And I think these are well-made notebooks, comparable to what one would get for the same price with a Moleskine.